On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Numerical comparisons of sign estimators

-The recently developed knockoff methodology \cite{knockoffs, candes2016panning} allows to control the False Discovery Rate (FDR) This control is achieved by supplementing the design matrix with additional control variables.
-Originally developed to control FDR, control variables also allow to approximate the distribution of estimators corresponding to null components of $\beta$.
-In this numerical study, we informally use model free knockoffs proposed in \cite{candes2016panning} to approximate a threshold which controls the FWER at a given level.
-The approach developed hereafter is suitable for the situation when $X$ is a Gaussian matrix having a distribution invariant to columns' permutation.
-In this setting, we can generate the knockoff variables individually, instead of generating the full knockoff matrix of $n\times p$ dimensions, as suggested in \cite{candes2016panning} (see Weinstein et al. \cite{weinstein2017power} for a similar approach).
-Because adding the controlled variables can change some relevant properties (such as the identifiability condition for $\beta$), ideally we should add just one knockoff variable at a time when calculating LASSO estimates.
-This however would lead to a heavy computational burden of the procedure to estimate the relevant threshold.
-Therefore, in our simulation study we use model free knockoffs \cite{candes2016panning, weinstein2017power} to generate $30=p/10$ of controlled variables.
-Then Lasso or BP is run on the matrix supplemented with these additional columns and the maximum of the absolute values of regression coefficients over 30 controlled variables is saved.
-This step is repeated $10$ times and the overall maximum of the $p=300$ absolute values of regression coefficients over controlled variables is calculated.
-The whole procedure is repeated many times (here 1000) and 0.95 quantile of the obtained maxima is used as the threshold to identify null-components of $\beta$.
+The recently developed knockoff methodology \cite{knockoffs, candes2016panning} provides control of False Discovery Rate (FDR).
+This control is achieved by adding additional control variables to the design matrix.
+Originally designed to control the FDR, the control variables also allow us to approximate the distribution of estimators corresponding to the zero components of $\beta$.
+In this numerical study, we informally use the model-free knockoffs proposed in \cite{candes2016panning} to approximate a threshold that controls the FWER at a certain level.
+The approach developed below is suitable for the situation when $X$ is a random matrix whose distribution is invariant to the permutation of the columns.
+In this setting, we can generate the knockoff variables one by one instead of generating the full $n\times p$ knockoff matrix (see Weinstein et al. \cite{weinstein2017power} for a similar approach).
+Since adding the controlled variables may change some relevant properties ({\it e.g.} the identifiability condition for $\beta$), we should ideally add only one knockoff variable at a time when computing LASSO estimates.
+However, this would lead to a heavy computational burden on the procedure for estimating the relevant threshold.
+Therefore, in our simulation study, we use model-free knockoffs \cite{candes2016panning, weinstein2017power} to generate $30=p/10$ controlled variables.
+Then Lasso or BP is run on the matrix augmented with these additional columns and the maximum of the absolute values of the regression coefficients over 30 controlled variables is stored.
+This step is repeated $10$ times and the total maximum of $p=300$ absolute values of regression coefficients over controlled variables is calculated.
+The whole procedure is repeated many times (1000 in this case) and the 0.95-quantile of the obtained maxima is used as a threshold to identify zero components of $\beta$.
+To be consistent with the setup of the simulations used to derive the irrepresentability and identifiability curves, we used the same two fixed design matrices $X$ as in Figure \ref{curve1}, while the positions of the $k$ sparse signals and the error terms were randomly generated for each of the 1000 replicates.